canonical/platform-engineering-docs/working-with-other-teams/is.rst

 SREs to apply, with the specific command involved.

-After creating a ticket, please notify a Platform Engineering manager so they can make sure the ticket is prioritised if appropriate.
+After creating a ticket, please notify a Platform Engineering manager so they can make sure the ticket is prioritized if appropriate.

 Self-service whenever possible
 ------------------------------